MEET OUR TEAM

 Outside of work, Julie enjoys swimming and travelling.

-Rebecca manages our assessment service and advice services.
-She is also involved in professional development and parent workshops, advice sheets and publications.
-In addition, she has founded and runs our social media presence and online communities.
+Rebecca has overall responsibility for Potential Plus UK’s assessment service and advice service, and she is currently working on developing the High Learning Potential Best Practice Award and professional development for teachers.
+In addition, she has founded and runs our online communities.
 Her background is in educational research and school leadership support.
 Rebecca is currently a Director in a secondary academy, holding an additional responsibility for inclusion.

 Tracy is responsible for the day-to-day finances of the organisation and office management.
 Tracy was born and grew up in Cape Town, South Africa.
 She qualified as a primary school teacher through UNISA in 2008 and taught in a school in South Africa until she came to the UK in December 2011.